 You will surprise yourself

-During the last 15 years, I have done things I never thought I was capable of.
-I have been stretched and have become stronger because of everything I have been through.
+During the last 15 years, I have done things I never thought I could.
+I have been stretched and strengthened because of everything I have been through.
 Military life will mold you into the person you are meant to be.
 And you will look back and might be surprised about everything you have had to go through to get there.

 When military life is over, you might not want to leave

 As much as you think you are ready to leave military life behind, doing so isn’t as easy as you think the transition will be.
-You might find yourself missing parts of military life and wondering why you and your spouse decided that chapter needed to be closed.
+You might find yourself missing parts of military life and wondering why you and your spouse decided that chapter must be closed.
 You might get upset that your spouse had to leave because of medical issues.
 Give yourself time to adjust to the after military lifestyle.

 The “worst” duty station might be your favorite

-There are a few duty stations out there that have the reputation of being the worst place you could get stationed.
-Places you really don’t want to go and for a lot of them, there is a good reason for that.
+A few duty stations out there have the reputation of being the worst place you could get stationed.
+Places you really don’t want to go, and for a lot of them, there is a good reason for that.
 But sometimes, the “worst” duty station may be your favorite place.

-Maybe you have figured out how to bloom where you are planted or maybe you just made some amazing friends, but whatever reason you will always look back at that duty station as some of the best years of your military life.
+Maybe you have figured out how to bloom where you are planted, or maybe you just made some amazing friends, but for whatever reason, you will always look back at that duty station as some of the best years of your military life.

 How long have you been a military spouse?
 What have you learned along the way?